You shipped it. Now make it bulletproof.

 A01: Broken Access Control

-The #1 risk on the list.
-Also the #1 issue in vibe-coded apps.
+The #1 risk.
+The #1 issue in vibe-coded apps.
+They are the same problem.

 export async function GET(request, { params }) {